alvinbengeorge/actiontest/README.md

 # actiontest
+The main purpose of this repository is to:
-This is to test GithubActions
+To test GithubActions